wmde/wikibase-release-pipeline/docs/topics/security-releases.md

 **No specific security releases**

 - `WDQS_VERSION`: WDQS does not currently have "security releases" so to speak.
 Any needed increments would need to be advised from the WMF team.
+You can see releases at https://archiva.wikimedia.org/repository/releases/org/wikidata/query/rdf/service/